OpenNyAI/Opennyai/docs/source/getting_started/Installation.rst

 Installation
 ============

-To get started using opennyai first create a new conda environment:
+To get started using opennyai first create a new conda environment (Python 3.9–3.12 supported, including Python 3.11 on Windows):

 .. code-block::

-    conda create -n opennyai python=3.8
+    conda create -n opennyai python=3.11
     conda activate opennyai

 Install it using pip by running the following line in your terminal